Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 We built this calculator to do neither.
 The exposure rates we use are the conservative midpoints of published peer-reviewed ranges, not the worst-case figures.
 The roadmap output prioritizes the 3 biggest contributors to YOUR specific input pattern — not a generic checklist.
 And every coefficient links back to its source so you can verify the math.

-The reduction roadmap routes you to specific products we've hand-tested — but those are picks pages you can ignore.
+The reduction roadmap routes you to specific products we've hand-vetted — but those are picks pages you can ignore.
 The calculator itself works without any product purchase.
 We've seen too many "detox" tools that exist purely to drive affiliate revenue with no real educational value.
 This isn't that.

 The science behind the numbers